Kerubi-5/convert-csv-to-md/README.md

-# CSV Batch Converter to Markdown Files
+# CSV-XML Batch Converter to Markdown Files
 This project was made to convert a csv or an xml file exported from a wordpress or any other cms to markdown files

 ## Usage